 - 6.2.
-As an intrinsic part of the preparation of the Neighbourhood Plan, detailed consideration has been given to the number of houses that need to be delivered in the Parish over the Plan period 2014 2031. - 6.3.
-The District Plan, which was adopted in March 2018, has established the housing need of the District.
-The District's objectively assessed need (OAN) is 14,892 dwellings over the Plan period.
+As an intrinsic part of the preparation of the SNP, detailed consideration has been given to the number of houses that need to be delivered in the Parish over the Plan period 2014 2031. - 6.3.
+The MSDP which was adopted in March 2018, has established the housing need of the District.
+MSDC objectively assessed need (OAN) is 14,892 dwellings over the Plan period.
 Provision is also made for 1,498 dwellings to ensure unmet need is addressed in the Northern West Sussex Housing Market Area.
 This results in a District Plan minimum housing requirement over the Plan period of 16,390. - 6.4.
-The District Plan will facilitate the delivery of an average of 876 dwellings per annum (dpa) until 2023/24; and thereafter an average of 1,090 dpa between 2024/2025 and 2030/2031, subject to there being no further harm to the integrity of European Habitat Sites in Ashdown Forest. - 6.5.
-The District Council has commenced work on the preparation of a Site Allocation DPD to be adopted in 2020.
-In addition, they will review the District Plan, starting in 2021 with submission to Government in 2023. - 6.6.
-Policy DP4 of the District Plan, sets out a spatial distribution of the housing requirement by reference to a settlement.
+The MSDP will facilitate the delivery of an average of 876 dwellings per annum (dpa) until 2023/24; and thereafter, an average of 1,090dpa between 2024/2025 and 2030/2031, subject to there being no further harm to the integrity of European Habitat Sites in the Ashdown Forest. - 6.5.
+MSDC has commenced work on the preparation of a Site Allocation DPD to be adopted in 2020.
+In addition, MSDC will review the MSDP, starting in 2021, with submission to Government in 2023. - 6.6.
+Policy DP4 of the MSDP, sets out a spatial distribution of the housing requirement by reference to a settlement.
 This sets out the minimum housing requirement in each settlement category over the Plan period and the minimum residual from 2017, accounting for completions and commitments. - 6.7.
-Policy DP6 of the District Plan identifies Handcross and Pease Pottage as Category 3 settlements.
+Policy DP6 of the MSDP identifies Handcross and Pease Pottage as Category 3 settlements.
 It identifies Slaugham and Warninglid as Category 4 settlements. - 6.8.
-Policy DP6 of the District Plan, states outside of defined built-up area boundaries, the expansion of settlements will be supported where: - The site is allocated in the District Plan, a Neighbourhood Plan or subsequent Development Plan Document or where the proposed development is for fewer than 10 dwellings; and - The site is contiguous with an existing built up area of the settlement; and - The development is demonstrated to be sustainable, including by reference to the settlement hierarchy.
+Policy DP6 of the MSDP, states outside of defined built-up area boundaries, the expansion of settlements will be supported where: - The site is allocated in the District Plan, a Neighbourhood Plan or subsequent Development Plan Document, or where the proposed development is for fewer than 10 dwellings; and - The site is contiguous with an existing built-up area of the settlement; and - The development is demonstrated to be sustainable, including by reference to the settlement hierarchy.

-6.9.
-The supporting text of the Policy, provides clarity between the District housing requirement and the role of individual Neighbourhood Plans plans in meeting this.
-A table gives guidance on the minimum residual housing requirement within each settlement from 2017 onwards, accounting for commitments and completions.
+- 6.9.
+The supporting text of Policy DP6 provides clarity between the District housing requirement and the role of individual Neighbourhood Plans in meeting this.
+A table gives guidance on the minimum residual housing requirement within each settlement from 2017 onwards, accounting for commitments and completions. - 6.10.
 An associated footnote confirms:

-"the required minimum provision at Pease Pottage (Slaugham Parish) is significantly greater than other settlements within Category 3 due to the allocation and subsequent permission granted for 600 homes within this settlement.
-Due to this, the other settlements within Slaugham (Handcross, Slaugham and Warninglid) will not be required to identify further growth through the Plan process on top of windfall growth although may wish to do so to boost supply".
+"The required minimum provision at Pease Pottage (Slaugham Parish) is significantly greater than other settlements within Category 3 due to the allocation and subsequent permission granted for 600 homes within this settlement.
+Due to this, the other settlements within Slaugham (Handcross, Slaugham and Warninglid) will not be required to identify further growth through the Plan process on top of windfall growth although may wish to do so to boost supply."